GuillevicMyriam/inventory_uncertainty/README.md

 "xxxx" = submission year, format YYYY

-Input data are saved in a specific folder, under "input_data/input_subxxxx/"
+Input data are saved in a specific folder, under "/input_data/input_subxxxx", for example under [`/input_data/input_sub2023/`](./input_data/input_sub2023/) for the input data for submission year 2023 (where the reporting year is 2021).

 All input data, which normally are updated each year, are in the form of Excel files.
 This is not usual but based on the fact that Excel is widely used in public administrations.
 This format may be changed to csv files in the future.
 Each row in the input excel files corresponds to a source category.
 A source category is uniquely defined by the following attributes (which are saved in specific column in the Excel files):